pikulet/intellex/README.txt

 We found that all the fields were populated.

-We identified some cases of duplicate document IDs, which does not make sense in the context of document retrieval (see duplicate_docs fuke).
+We identified some cases of duplicate document IDs, which does not make sense in the context of document retrieval (see duplicate_docs file).
 We analysed these duplicate entries and found that these entries would have the title and content being repeated, and the only field changed would be the metadata on the court.

 Such occurrences make sense in real life, since legal cases can be transferred between courts depending on their